-Our service area covers most of Melbourne’s northern and eastern suburbs, from Wallan in the north to Warburton in the east, across approximately 4,000 square kilometres.
+We service 1.9 million people and more than 50,000 businesses across a 4,000-kilometre area, from Wallan in the north to Warburton in the east.
 We buy bulk water from Melbourne Water for distribution to our customers.
-We are also responsible for removing and treating sewage.
-Most sewage is transferred to Melbourne Water’s Eastern or Western Treatment Plants, while the rest is treated at our nine regional plants, several of which recycle water for use in homes, sports fields and public spaces.
+We remove and treat sewage, most of which is transferred to Melbourne Water’s treatment plants.
+The rest is treated at our ten regional plants, where we also recycle water for use in homes, sports fields and public spaces.

 Board of Directors